Period Talk: PMS & period pain - can we even see it as a positive thing?

 In my circle of friends, we talk a lot about topics such as sex, hormones and also PMS and period problems.
 And I would say that at least half of them complain of more severe symptoms such as mood swings, changes in eating habits, toxic thought patterns and severe pain when they are approaching the critical period phase.
 I describe myself as a hormonal nervous wreck during the really intense PMS phases.
 When I traveled with my best friend for a few months, she gave my PMS alter ego the affectionate name "Tage-Lena".
 Unfortunately, rightly so...
 A big sorry goes out at this point!

-I just don't feel like myself at all on these days, I'm totally insecure, don't trust my own head, fall into suspicious and depressive thought channels much more quickly and stopped making important decisions in these states years ago.
+I just don't feel like myself at all on these days, I'm totally insecure, don't trust my own head, fall into suspicious and depressive thought channels much more quickly and stopped making important decisions in such states years ago.
 The hormones hold me solid in their grip and I am, or rather we are, not alone in this.
 Around three quarters of the menstruating population complain of mild to severe symptoms before their period.
 That's quite a lot!
 So we are by no means alone in this, which is somehow a small consolation.
 At the same time, however, it also makes me angry that life is not made easier for us in many cases under these circumstances, that there is no in-depth education about it, that there is so much ignorance about it on the other side.
 I had sex education in biology lessons four times in my school career.
 I never learned what exactly happens during my period, what PMS is and, above all, how I should deal with the pain.
 Neither did anyone in my circle of friends.
 But I know exactly how sex leads to pregnancy and then finally to birth.
-Of course it's important to know this, but carrying and giving birth to a child is not the only process that is relevant in the biologically female body.
+Of course it's also important to know this, but carrying and giving birth to a child is not the only process that is relevant in the biologically female body.

 But no matter when and to what extent you were confronted with the topic of PMS, it is important that we keep the conversation going now.
 To create awareness.
 To create more understanding.